- Official transcript from the medical school

 Each year, we typically have more than 1,000 applicants for only 6 positions.
-(For the group applying for 2014, the final number was 1,927.)
+(For the group applying for 2015, the final number was more than 2,200.)
 The competition is fierce.
 We do, however, review every application on an individual basis.
 Additionally we review your application as a whole, considering all your strengths and experiences.

 In order to be considered, you must apply through ERAS.
 Please understand that we cannot give you advice about whether or not you should apply to the program, or provide analysis of your likelihood of being accepted.
 The only way to be considered is to apply — in that way, we can make an informed decision based on all of your credentials.